nixoletas/me/docs/projects/onboardsgame.md

 ---
-title: Event Presence List
+title: OnBoardsGame
-description: Battalion's intranet made with Angular and Strapi
+description: Find your perfect board game to play with your friends!
 ---

 import { CodeButton } from '../../src/components/CodeButton';